 How to Make Meditation Work for You

 Swami Parthasarathy, world-renowned philosopher, gives a beautiful example to explain the difference between “meditation” without preparation and traditional meditation.
 He says that meditation without preparation is like pushing a piston, covered in scales of rust, inside a rusty cylinder.
-If you use force, either the piston will break or the cylinder will crack.
+If you use force, either the piston will break or the cylinder will crack, or both.

 The more we prepare our mind for meditation, the easier it will be.
 We have to slide into meditation.
 Not force it.
 It’s not because of dissatisfaction that we meditate, but satisfaction.
 Satisfaction that comes from within.
 Satisfaction that is not dependent on anything that the world offers.